 \subsection{Ordinary varieties}

 Let $X$ be a smooth projective variety over a perfect field $k$ of positive characteristic.
-Following Bloch-Kato \cite{bloch86} and Illusie-Raynaud \cite{illusie83b}, we say that $X$ is ordinary if $H^i(X,B^j_X)=0$ for all $i\geq 0,\, j>0$, where If $X$ is an abelian variety, then it is known that this definition coincides with the usual definition \cite{bloch86}.
+Following Bloch-Kato \cite{bloch1986} and Illusie-Raynaud \cite{Illusie1983a}, we say that $X$ is ordinary if \be H^i(X,B^j_X)=0\text{ for all }i\geq 0,\, j>0,\ee where If $X$ is an abelian variety, then it is known that this definition coincides with the usual definition \cite[Proposition 7.3 and Example 7.4]{bloch1986}.
 By \cite[Proposition 1.2]{illusie90a}, ordinarity is an open condition in the following sense: if $X\to S$ is a smooth, proper family of varieties parameterized by $S$, then the set of points $s$ in $S$, such that the fiber $X_s$ is ordinary is a Zariski open subset of $S$.
-Although the following proposition is well known, we present it here as an illustration of the power of this fact.